 Note: A.A. degree-seeking students who plan to transfer to a fouryear program should be aware that a D grade may not transfer to the institution of their choice.

 ENC 1101 is a prerequisite for all courses used to satisfy the Gordon Rule writing requirement.
-Courses used to satisfy the Gordon Rule requirement must be passed with a grade of C or better.
+Courses used to satisfy the ont must be passed with a grade of Cordon Pulo roquir